The Best Zero Waste Deodorants for a Sustainable Way to Nix B.O.

 Meow Meow Tweet Baking Soda–Free Deodorant Cream

 Baking soda is a popular ingredient in natural deodorants as it kills odor-causing bacteria and absorbs sweat, but some people are sensitive to it.
 Sound familiar?
 Enter: Meow Meow Tweet's deodorant cream, which instead contains arrowroot powder and magnesium to help control moisture and odor.
-The formula also includes a blend of plant-based butters and oils, such as coconut oil, shea butter, and jojoba seed oil, to soothe and hydrate the skin under your arms.
+The formula also includes a blend of plant-based butter and oils, such as coconut oil, shea butter, and jojoba seed oil, to soothe and hydrate the skin under your arms.
 Switching to a cream formula can be an adjustment, though.
 So, don't go big with a huge glob on day one; a jellybean-sized pearl is enough for both underarms.
-The baking soda-free deo is sold in lavender and grapefruit and, for less reactive pits, lavender or tea tree.
+The baking soda-free deodorants is sold in lavender or tea tree versions.

-These naturally-derived, zero-waste deodorants use plant-based butters and waxes, such as coconut oil, rice wax, shea butter, and cocoa butter to glide on smoothly and hydrate your underarms as they stop stink.
+These naturally-derived, zero-waste deodorants use plant-based butter and waxes, such as coconut oil, rice wax, shea butter, and cocoa butter to glide on smoothly and hydrate your underarms as they stop B.O.
 Choose from the citrusy bergamot and rosemary scent or clean and fresh ocean air (there's also fragrance-free if that's your thing), so you'll always pass the pit test.

 The ocean air scent is formulated with activated charcoal.
-Similar to in a face mask, activated charcoal absorbs toxins from the skin.
-In the case of zero-waste deodorant, it has the potential to soak up bacteria (science lesson: it's the bacteria that sits on your skin that causes you to stink, not your sweat!).
+Similar to how it's used in, say, a face mask, activated charcoal absorbs toxins from the skin.
+In the case of zero-waste deodorant, it has the potential to soak up bacteria (science lesson: it's the bacteria that sits on your skin that causes you to stink, not the sweat itself!).
 The tubes are made with 100 percent recycled materials and are also 100 percent recyclable so the lifecycle can continue when you're done.
 (Related: The Best Deodorants for Women, According to Amazon Ratings)

 by Humankind Refillable Deodorant